m-clark/lazerhawk/README.md

 ### createAdjacency, createEdges
 Create an adjacency matrix, or use one to create an edge list.

+### ggClean, theme_trueMinimal
+Clean up your ggvis or ggplot visualizations.

 ## Addins
 ### insertImgCenterAddin
 For Rmarkdown files, inserts `<img ...>` with centered options filled in.